caarlos0/codecon-2025/slides.md

 - Boring is _predictable_
 - _Boring is good_, actually

-^ people don't want surprises in some parts of their lifes, software releases is already full of anxiety as is, the software that runs it should be predictable. boring software is predictable, that's one of the reasons its boring. everyone wants to work on whatever is cool now, but boring software runs most of the infrastructure, and it'll likely stay that way. maybe that comes with the age, but I now kinda like boring software. boring software is good, actually, most of the times.
+^ people don't want surprises in some parts of their lifes, they want stability. software releases is already full of anxiety as is, the software that does it should be predictable. boring software is predictable, that's one of the reasons its boring. everyone wants to work on whatever is cool now, but boring software runs most of the infrastructure, and it'll likely stay that way for a very long time. maybe its just me getting old, but I now kinda like boring software. boring software is good, actually, most of the times.

 ---